sakshamojha56/Knowledge-Distillation-Safety/README.md

 * Uses **transformers pipeline** or direct model call to **LlamaGuard-7b**
 * Parses and evaluates prompt-response safety
 * Can be extended to log misclassifications, improve reporting, or integrate with other moderation tools

----

-Let me know if you’d like a walkthrough of the `evaluation.py` script logic, suggestions for improving safety evaluation pipelines, or help preparing custom data!